 Te Tai Tokerau Water

-Te Tai Tokerau Water Trust was created in mid-2020 to initiate water storage and distribution schemes in two areas in Northland that have high quality soils, and therefore horticultural potential.
-These areas are near Kaikohe in the Mid North and on the northern Pouto peninsula south of Dargaville and will provide infrastructure to develop approximately 7000ha of new horticulture.
+Te Tai Tokerau Water Trust was created in mid-2020 to initiate water storage and distribution schemes in two areas in Northland with high soils, therefore horticultural potential.
+These areas are the Mid-North near Kaikohe and on the northern Pouto Peninsula south of Dargaville.
+The Trust will provide the infrastructure to develop approximately 3000 hectares of new horticulture.

-The Trust’s objective is to develop these two water schemes to enable the establishment of commercially viable and environmentally sustainable horticulture which provides economic and employment opportunities in both regions.
+The Trust’s objective has been to develop these water schemes to enable the establishment of commercially viable and environmentally sustainable horticulture, providing economic and employment opportunities in both sub-regions.

-They would also provide additional capacity for municipal water supplies meaning the need for water restrictions in towns like Kaikohe and Dargaville could be reduced.
+There’s also opportunity for municipal water supplies meaning the need for water restrictions in towns like Kaikohe and Dargaville can be reduced.

-The Trust will build the schemes but the long-term plan is for control of each of them to transition to separate water companies which are controlled by their shareholders.
-The groundwork to allow this to occur is already underway.
+While the Trust is building the schemes, the long-term plan is for control of each of them to transition to separate water companies, controlled by their shareholders.
+The groundwork to allow this to occur is underway.

 Matawii_Trustees